 Meal times are an important part of any pupil’s day, whether a day pupil or a boarder.
-All pupils eat lunch together in our shared dining hall from Early Years to Year 6.
+All pupils eat lunch together in our shared dining hall.
 Lunches are eaten ‘family’ style with children sitting in groups with members of staff.
 Wholesome, nutritious choices are provided by our catering company, Holroyd Howe.
 These include a selection of up to three hot main courses (including a vegetarian option), hot vegetable choices, a wide range of salad options, soups, breads and desserts; all freshly prepared on site.
 We are experienced in catering for a range of dietary requirements.
 Match teas are provided for pupils and parents following sporting fixtures, these are also served in the dining hall.
 Pupils in Year 3-6 can also stay for tea (5:30-6:00pm) where further hot and cold food choices are provided – included in the day fee.
 The school also provides a healthy fruit snack at morning break for all pupils.
 Weekly menus are posted on the school notice board in the Tower for parents to view in advance.

 The School has its own Medical Centre which is staffed 24 hours a day during term time by a team of qualified nurses, under the supervision of the two School Doctors.
 All boarding pupils are registered with the School Doctors; day pupils remain registered with their family GP.
 The School employs a private company, Event Medical Services, to provide emergency first aid treatment at most of the rugby fixtures and some other sporting events in the School calendar.